Fighter Squadron 1 (United States Navy): Operational history

 VF-1, Wolfpack, was established on 14 October 1972 at NAS Miramar, at the same time as VF-2, and these units were the first operational fighter squadrons equipped with the Grumman F-14 Tomcat.
-VF-1 received the first F-14A’s on 1 July 1973.
+VF-1 received the first F-14A's on 1 July 1973.
 The squadron's insignia was a red wolf's head designed by Grumman Commercial Artist, George M. Kehew, who himself is a World War II combat veteran.
 The squadron insignia is registered in the U.S. Library of Congress.

 VF-1 was assigned to Carrier Air Wing 14 (CVW-14) aboard USS Enterprise.
-Their first cruise came in September of 1974.
+Their first cruise came in September 1974.
 The end of the cruise saw the first Tomcat's combat debut, as VF-1 and VF-2 flew cover over Saigon for the evacuation of US personnel in April 1975 as part of Operation Frequent Wind.

 In July 1976, Enterprise began her eighth Western Pacific deployment.
 In February 1977, Idi Amin, the President of Uganda, made derogatory remarks against the United States in public and Americans in Uganda were taken hostage.
 This was several months after the Israeli raid at Entebbe airport.
 Enterprise and her escort ships were scheduled to transit home after a seven-month deployment, but having just left Mombasa after a port call, were directed to remain in the area and operate off the east African coast for about one week.
 The ship's Marine detachment and air wing prepared for a possible mission to rescue and evacuate the Americans, but Amin eventually released all the hostages.
 The flotilla then steamed across the Indian Ocean at high speed to make a previously scheduled final port call at NAS Cubi Point in the Philippines before returning to NAS Alameda.

 In 1978, Enterprise underwent her ninth Western Pacific deployment, including port calls in Hong Kong, Perth, Australia, and Singapore.
 VF-1 left Enterprise after this deployment, when the carrier entered her mid-life conversion in January 1979.

 In September 1980, both VF-1 and VF-2 were reassigned to CVW-2.
 The air wing stayed aboard USS Ranger for two deployments before being reassigned to USS Kitty Hawk for one cruise.
 In 1984, VF-1 had achieved the impressive 22,000 flight hours without a single accident.